ssssam/talks/2023 FOSDEM - Calliope/presentation.md

 There is code, but the IDEAS are what i care about ...

 i.e this package won't solve all your problems

----

-Focus on the commandline, and you can integrate with any programming tool.

-???

 Can language-specific tools e.g. jupyter